 But why bother with a bot at all, I hear you ask.
 Why not just take visitors straight to you?
 Just let them leave a message and you’ll get back to them, right?
 It’s worked up till now…

-But has it?
 How many of your enquiries go stale and come to nothing?

 Like it or not your modern online visitor has zero patience.
 Literally zero.
 They want answers and they want them right now.
 Remember, you’re not the only photographer in the area.

 Statistics show that 78% of customers buy from the business that responds to them first.
-Just to hammer this home a bit more – HubSpot reported that businesses that respond to leads within an hour see 7x more conversions than businesses who wait longer than that.
+Just to hammer this home a bit more - HubSpot reported that businesses that respond to leads within an hour see 7x more conversions than businesses that wait longer than that.